What is Fostering?

 CHILD SEXUAL EXPLOITATION

-Fostering a child who is vulnerable to sexual exploitation and who displays inappropriate sexualised behaviour.
+Fostering a child who is vulnerable to sexual exploitation and who displays inappropriate sexualised behaviour is a specialist area of fostering.
 Progress offers specialist training to support children and young people in this area.

 THERAPEUTIC FOSTER CARE